VIN: the Thomas Bscher / Wyclef Jean / Miles Collier McLaren F1 chassis 022

 In December 2003, he joined the Volkswagen Group as President of Bugatti and oversaw the introduction of the Veyron.

-Earlier in 2003, Bscher had sold 022 to Floridian industrialist, Miles Collier, who spent $300,000 having the car overhauled at McLaren.
-022 was comprehensively refurbished and the colour was switched to metallic green with a two-tone tan and green interior.
+During 2005 the McLaren was sold to Floridian industrialist, Miles Collier, who spent $300,000 having the car overhauled at McLaren.
+022 was comprehensively refurbished and the colour switched to metallic green with a two-tone tan and green upholstery.

 During the 1930s, Collier’s father and uncle, Miles and Sam, were credited with introducing sports car racing to the United States.
 Collier’s grandfather was a New York advertising magnate who owned 1.3 million acres of prime property along Florida‘s southwest coast.